-I am a flower and heirloom vegetable farmer, goat cheesemaker, copper artist and abstract painter.
-I grew up with horses, cows, chickens, freshly picked vegetables and home made ice cream on our third-generation family dairy farm within the city limits of the resort community of Hot Springs, Arkansas.
+I am a flower farmer, goat cheesemaker, copper artist and abstract painter.
+I grew up with horses, cows, chickens, freshly picked vegetables and homemade ice cream on our third-generation family dairy farm within the city limits of the resort community of Hot Springs, Arkansas.
 As a teenager, I longed for a completely different experience – an opportunity I found in Fayetteville at the University of Arkansas, where I earned a bachelor’s degree in journalism.

 After graduation, against all the cautionary advice of my professors, I moved to New York City to begin my career in the world of advertising and publishing.
 After a decade of working with some of the biggest names on Madison Avenue and the publishing world I was eager to try my hand at yet another career.
 So I packed my bags and moved to Dallas to enroll at The Art Institute of Dallas.

 Even though I sought work as a writer working my way through school, I continued to get jobs in nurseries and florist.
 It was after art school I began to make and sell my copper crosses along with the seasonal assignments as a photo stylist for the Dallas Morning News in the Home & Garden Section while working full time at a florist.

 An opportunity to move back to my hometown unexpectedly opened when I received a commission to create 7 copper fountains for the Arkansas Flower Show.
 With no studio to create such large pieces I packed my bags and moved back to Hot Springs and worked in my parents 3 car garage.